mutlucodes/mutlucodes/README.md

 # 👨‍💻 About Me:

 - 👋 Hi, I’m Mutlu.
-- 🛠️ I specialize in iOS and front-end development.
+- 🛠️ I specialize in iOS development.
-  - Technologies: Swift, UIKit, SwiftUI, HTML, CSS, JavaScript, SQL...
+  - Technologies: Swift, UIKit, SwiftUI, Python
 - 📦 Some of my projects are showcased below, while others are private.
 - 📫 Reach out to me: [Email](mailto:mutluaydin@outlook.com)
 - 🌐 Connect with me on [LinkedIn](https://www.linkedin.com/in/mutluaydin/)